+Well, that’s not too easily defined and there are many different forms.
+Looking at research, one of the most popular forms is VAK; visual, auditory, or kinesthetic (1).
 Brain Differences Between Genders.
 It’s no secret that boys and girls are different—very different.

 The differences between genders, however, extend beyond what the eye can see.
 Research reveals major distinguishers between male and female brains.
 Scientists generally study four primary areas of difference in male and female brains: processing, chemistry, structure, and activity.
 The differences between male and female brains in these areas show up all over the world, but scientists also have discovered exceptions to every so-called gender rule.

 Help kids manage digital feedback.
 “Increasing the amount of feedback in order to have a positive effect on student achievement requires a change in the conception of what it means to be a teacher.” — John Hattie in Visible Learning In today’s digital environments, feedback is everywhere and everyone is a teacher.

 If you’re doodling, you’re not paying attention.
 If you’re drawing, you’re not taking notes.
 You’re not listening.
 But research published in the latest edition of the journal Science challenges the anti-doodling stance.
 How to Mind Map.
 The Future of Self-Improvement.
 Engaging Without Carrots & Sticks.
 CC Image from Dr.

 Allen N. Mendler, my close friend and co-author of several books, I have spent a great deal of time promoting the use of consequences over punishments.
 We define a punishment as what is done to us (detentions, suspensions, checkmarks on public boards, calls home), and a consequence as what we do to ourselves (learning new behavior, helping others).
 This new behavioral and social contract system uses values, rules and consequences as the main components of an effective school or classroom plan for discipline.

-How to Trust Your Students.
-Education is catastrophically deficient in trust.
+That was working memory toiling away.
+With the advent of cell phones, you may no longer use it this way very often.
+But working memory still plays a central role in learning and our daily lives.
+If working memory is weak, it can trip up just about anyone.
+Neuro Myths.
 Learning Physically Changes Brain.
 How lessons and experiences can shape and grow your students' brains over time.
 Credit: iStockphoto "There are a few broad principles that we can state come out of neuroscience," says Kurt Fischer, education professor and director of the Mind, Brain, and Education Program at Harvard University.
 How Creativity Works.
 Thoughtful Learning.
 Belief that you can become smarter and more talented opens the doorways to success.

 That’s what twenty years of research has shown Carol Dweck of Stanford University.
 She has identified two opposing beliefs about intelligence and talent, beliefs that strongly impact our ability to learn.
 Though the fixed mindset has traditionally held sway, many recent studies show that the growth mindset better represents our abilities.
 Our brains are much more elastic than previously thought, constantly growing new connections.
 Making Lessons Relevant Matters.
 What Makes Great Teachers.
 Inside Teenage Brain.
 Multiple Intelligences Centers.
 What’s Here This page provides resources to help you integrate Howard Gardner’s multiple intelligences theory into your regular classroom practices.